tidymodels/tidymodels.org/README.md

 ## Workflow

 * To add a new post to `learn/`, add a new folder with a `index.qmd` file in it and adapt the YAML header from an existing post.
-If new packages are required to run this post, then add them to the `packages` object in `installs.R` **and** to the `r-packages` field in the new post's YAML front matter.
+If new packages are required to run this post, then add them to the `packages` object in `R/installs.R` **and** to the `r-packages` field in the new post's YAML front matter.

 * To preview the site, render it locally with the latest quarto release version.